hertogp/imagine/README.md

   Some commands like `figlet` or `boxes` produce output on stdout.
 This text is captured and used to replace the code in the fenced code block.

-  Some commands like `pic2plot (or its alias `pic`) interpret the code in the fenced code block as an input filename to convert to some other output format.
+  Some commands like `plot` interpret the code in the fenced code block as an input filename to convert to some other output format.

   If a command fails for some reason, the fenced codeblock is kept as is.
 In that case, the output produced by Imagine on stderr hopefully provides some